antononcube/Python-packages/RandomMandala/docs/RandomMandala-usage-examples.md

-**Remark:** The code above used different colors for the different radii.
+**Remark:** The code above uses different colors for the different radii.

 ### rotational_symmetry_order